-We are studying RNA silencing using a model organism Arabidopsis and econimcally-important crops.
+We are studying RNA biology using a model organism Arabidopsis and econimcally-important crops.

-RNA silencing is a key regulatory process that controls various aspects of biology in eukaryotes including growth and development, antiviral defense and chromosome gardening.
-The common themes under RNA silencing include the biogenesis of small RNAs by DICERs or Dicer-like proteins and the incorporation of the small RNAs into Argonaute (AGO)-centered RNA-induced silencing complexes (RISCs).
+The long-term goal of our research is to study functions and mechanisms of regulatory RNAs and ribonucleoprotein complexes in eukaryotes including plants.
+Our independent research started with RNA silencing in plants in 2008.
+RNA silencing is a key regulatory process that controls various aspects of biology in eukaryotes including growth and development, stress responses, and antiviral defense.
+The common themes of RNA silencing include the biogenesis of small RNAs by Dicers, or Dicer-like proteins, and the incorporation of small RNAs into Argonaute (AGO)-centered RNA-induced silencing complexes (RISCs).
 The RISCs execute the repressive or regulatory functions on target genes at the transcriptional or post-transcriptional levels.
-Our long-term goals are to understand novel functions and mechanisms of RNA silencing in plants.
+Our research has three major aspects:

 Get in touchNorman Borlaug Center for Southern Crop Improvement